Configure tickets (Booking + Check-in events)

 Add ticket types, capacities, sale windows, and optional booking-time forms for bookable Activities.

-Keep the standard v2 ticket flow simple
+Keep the ticket setup simple

 Open Tickets inside Slots